kasperschmidt/kasperschmidt.github.io/_pages/travel.md

 ---
 layout : archive
-title: "When not in Berlin"
+title: "When not home... as life looked per-Covid :/"
 permalink: /travel/
 author_profile: true
 redirect_from: